Study Locations

 Adult Survey and associated health assessments

-The health outcomes in Morwell have been compared with those in Sale, which was identified as having a comparable socio-demographic profile to Morwell, but less exposure to the smoke from the Hazelwood mine fire.
-The findings from this work, coupled with the detailed exposure modelling for the entire area, will enable us to estimate the health outcomes for wider region.
+The health outcomes in Morwell were compared with those in Sale, which was identified as having a comparable socio-demographic profile to Morwell, but less exposure to the smoke from the Hazelwood mine fire.
+The findings from this work, coupled with the detailed exposure modelling for the entire area, enabled us to estimate the health outcomes for the wider region.

 The Latrobe ELF Study

-The ELF study is exploring whether smoke from the Hazelwood mine fire has affected the health and development of babies and children in the years following the fire.
-This stream covers the entire Latrobe Valley.
-Young children and babies, including those who were in utero during the smoke event, are being compared with a group of young children from the same area but born after the smoke event.
+The ELF study explored whether smoke from the Hazelwood mine fire affected the health and development of babies and children in the years following the fire.
+This stream covered the entire Latrobe Valley.
+Young children and babies, including those who were in utero during the smoke event, were compared with a group of young children from the same area but born after the smoke event.

 Schools Study

 The Schools Study assessed the psychological impact of the smoke event on school-aged children across schools with differing levels of smoke exposure.
-Schools in Morwell were the major focus, including those schools that evacuated to other sites in Moe/Newborough during the smoke event.
-The wellbeing and educational outcomes of these children has been compared with those in schools elsewhere in the Latrobe Valley.
-Analysis of NAPLAN educational outcome data has included looking at the impacts for the wider region.
+Schools in Morwell were the major focus, including those schools that evacuated to other sites in Moe / Newborough during the smoke event.
+The wellbeing and educational outcomes of these children was compared with those in schools elsewhere in the Latrobe Valley.
+Analysis of NAPLAN educational outcome data included looking at the impacts for the wider region.

 Older People Policy Review